Skip to Main Content

 Can you film night landscapes in Hungary?

 Yes.
 Using high-ISO cameras we capture moonlit puszta horizons, Milky Way astrophotography over Hortobágy (an International Dark Sky Park), and starscapes over Lake Balaton.
-Hortobágy offers some of central Europe's finest dark-sky conditions.
+Hortobágy gives some of central Europe's finest dark-sky conditions.

 Need Night Vision Filming?